 Just about everyone these days is on social media.
 But being busy tweeting or getting likes doesn’t necessarily mean it’s adding value to your business just ask any marketing agency.
 And just because everyone else is doing it is not enough of an argument in itself for you to do so too – you have to have a social media plan before you can have a strategy.

 1. Think about what you want to achieve – is it to become known as an expert in your field?
 Is it to generate quick win sales?
 Or is it to improve customer perception of your brand and to implicitly convey your unique proposition?
 Without a clear social media plan, your social media strategy is likely to be aimless, with little way of evaluating the benefits to your business.

 2. We always recommend competitor analysis before you undertake any new marketing activity – and that includes social media.
 Which social media sites do your competitor’s use?
 How many followers do they have?
 What messages are they sending out?
 And, most importantly of all, how do their followers respond?
 If there isn’t much activity, then it’s quite clear that whatever they’re sharing isn’t working – so don’t do the same thing.
 But if you find a successful social media strategy, emulate it!

 3. The first thing you are going to need is an audience –, especially on Facebook and Twitter.
 The quickest way to build a following is to buy it.
-There are bad ways to do this, and good ways.
+There are worse ways to do this and good ways.
 Only use the good ways.
 If you don’t have a following, there’s no point in having any activity.
 Followers are not necessarily going to be your customers.
 All that matters is that they are broadly interested in what you do as a company and are likely to be active if you give them half a chance.
 Activity means authority and relevance in the eyes of Google, and that is good for SEO.
 Therefore, make sure you hit the right keywords for your business too.